 You can click the Turn on button if you are satisfied with File History destination drive.

 In case you are using a drive that already includes File History from another device or you are restoring your files after using Reset your PC or Refresh your PC, enable the I want to use a previous backup on this File History drive option.
-If Windows 8 detects a folder named FileHistory on the drive, the check box is automatically selected.
+If Windows 8/8.1 detect a folder named FileHistory on the drive, the check box is automatically selected.
 To add existing backups to File History on current PC, click to activate one of the available items in the Select an existing backup list.

 If you want to use another drive instead, click Select drive on the left side.